nxp-imx/imx-sm/sm/doc/rn_add.md

 These are changes to the NXP reference ports:

 - Added BRD_SM_SystemReset() overload to reset system instead of just the SoC
-- Support WDOG configuration for FCCU, configured for FCCU mode after FCCU init
+- Supported WDOG configuration for FCCU, configured for FCCU mode after FCCU init
 - Moved to WDOG2 as it goes through the FCCU
 - Enabled the three FCCU interrupts, disable the WDOG interrupt
 - Fixed polarity of the WDOG_ANY flags